 Venetian Tower

-A symbol of the city, standing shoulder to shoulder with the amphitheater.
-You’ll find this tower on almost every postcard featuring Durrës.
-As the name suggests, this tower was built by the Venetians.
-It was constructed in the 14th-15th centuries, when Venetian influence was waning, and the Ottoman Empire’s power was rising.
-The tower’s primary purpose was defense against Ottoman threats.
-The Venetian Tower, however, did not fulfill its intended role.
+A symbol of the city, along with the amphitheater.
+You’ll find this tower on almost every postcard from Durrës.
+As the name suggests, it was built by the Venetians in the 14th–15th centuries, at a time when Venetian influence in the region was waning, and the Ottoman Empire was gaining strength.
+The main purpose of the tower was to defend the city from Ottoman invasions — a task it ultimately failed to accomplish.

-- Nevertheless, it has been remarkably well-preserved.
-It’s one of the few structures from the Venetian era that remains.
+Nevertheless, the tower has been well preserved and remains one of the few surviving structures from the Venetian era.

-- The Venetian Tower marks the starting point of the ancient Egnatia Road.
-Although built much later, this is where the first kilometer of this significant route was located.
+Interestingly, the Venetian Tower marks the beginning of the ancient Via Egnatia.
+Although it was built much later than the famous Roman road, this is where the first kilometer of that historic route starts.

 - Coordinates: 41.309716, 19.446954

-- Inside, there is a multimedia exhibition using virtual reality glasses.
+- Inside, you’ll find a multimedia exhibition featuring virtual reality experiences.

-- It takes about 25 minutes if you want to go inside.
-It can be interesting for children.
+- Recommended visit time: Around 25 minutes if you plan to go inside.

 Author’s Rating: